 4 AP Automation Benefits for Your Country Club

 Top-level country clubs leverage invoice processing automation to boost savings and spend management, improve workflow, increase productivity and efficiency, and ensure continuity throughout club operation.

 Need another reason to switch to automated AP?
 Those who use accounts payable automation software save an average of an hour a day.

-Here are 4 of the many benefits of AP automation:
+Here are four of the many benefits of AP automation:

 - Stay on top of club financials — AP automation streamlines everything about your invoice processing, making it easy to run accurate reports at the click of a button.

 - Manage food and beverage costs & inventory — With all invoices digitized and properly coded, managing food and beverage costs & inventory is a simple process that takes very little time each week.